Nursing Outreach Education

 The Neonatal Intensive Care Unit at Valley Children's Hospital is dedicated to the education and success of our referring and community hospitals and healthcare facilities.
 The vision of our Neonatal Clinical Nurse Specialist team is to partner in consultation on clinical and professional practice issues to ensure the best possible outcomes for our neonatal population.
 Upon request, specific consultations can be designed to meet the needs of your facility.

 Valley Children’s Hospital’s Neonatal Intensive Care Unit presents quarterly Morbidity and Mortality (M&M) Conferences.
 These conferences are designed to educate physicians, registered nurses, respiratory therapists, and other healthcare professionals about topics related to mortality and morbidity of the neonatal population.
-No registration or fees required to attend these conferences.
+No registration or fees are required to attend these conferences.

 Valley Children's Hospital now offers Therapeutic Hypothermia treatment for infants who meet criteria that are suspected of having moderate to severe Hypoxic-Ischemic Encephalopathy (HIE).
 This therapy involves body cooling to 33.5°C for 72 hours.

 HIE can be a serious brain dysfunction that may present shortly after birth.
-Recent studies have shown that when therapeutic hypothermia is initiated within 6 hours of birth, the incidence of death or severe disability is reduced.
+Recent studies have shown that when therapeutic hypothermia is initiated within six hours of birth, the incidence of death or severe disability is reduced.